BetterMontreal/BetterMontreal.github.io/about.md

 Many activities conflict with one another and there are many sources of information — calendars in Facebook, in specialized websites like Eventbrite or Meetup, or independent mailing lists.
 It's haphazard — much time wasted checking for corrections or comments here and there.

+Currently, there's no way for people to post an event, post corrections, publish a newsletter at same time, or let anyone else include your event in their newsletter — with a single click

 There is not yet any open/collaborative digest or newsletter.
-Currently, there's no way for people to post an event or post corrections publish an event and your newsletter at same time publish an event and let anyone else include it in their newsletter — with a single click publish an event and let anyone make corrections